duthied/Free-Friendika/doc/Circles-and-Privacy.md

-Groups and Privacy
+Circles and Privacy
 ==================

 * [Home](help)

-Groups are merely collections of friends.
+Circles are merely collections of friends.
 But Friendica uses these to unlock some very powerful features.

-**Setting Up Groups**
+**Setting Up Circles**

-To create a group, visit your Friendica "Contacts" page and select "Create a new group".
+To create a circle, visit your Friendica "Contacts" page and select "Create a new circle".
-Give the group a name.
+Give the circle a name.

-This brings you to a page where you can select the group members.
+This brings you to a page where you can select the circle members.

 You will have two boxes on this page.
-The top box is the roster of current group members.
+The top box is the roster of current circle members.
-Below that is another box containing all of your friends who are *not* members of the group.
+Below that is another box containing all of your friends who are *not* members of the circle.

-If you click on a photo of a person who isn't in the group, they will be put into the group.
+If you click on a photo of a person who isn't in the circle, they will be put into the circle.
-If you click on a photo of a person who is in the group, they will be removed from it.
+If you click on a photo of a person who is in the circle, they will be removed from it.

 **Access Control**

-Once you have created a group, you may use it in any access control list.
+Once you have created a circle, you may use it in any access control list.
 This is the little lock icon beneath the status update box on your home page.
 If you click this you can select who can see and who can *not* see the post you are about to make..
-These can be individual people or groups.
+These can be individual people or circles.

 On your "Network" page you will find posts and conversation from everybody in your network.
-You may select an individual group on this page to show conversations pertaining only to members of that group.
+You may select an individual circle on this page to show conversations pertaining only to members of that circle.

 But wait, there's more...

-If you look carefully when visiting a group from your Network page, the lock icon under the status update box has an exclamation mark next to it.
+If you look carefully when visiting a circle from your Network page, the lock icon under the status update box has an exclamation mark next to it.
 This is meant to draw attention to that lock.
 Click the lock.
-You will see that since you are only viewing a certain group of people, your status updates while on that screen default to only being seen by that same group of people.
+You will see that since you are only viewing a certain circle of people, your status updates while on that screen default to only being seen by that same circle of people.
 This is how you keep your future employers from seeing what you write to your drinking buddies.
 You can over-ride this setting, but this makes it easy to separate your conversations into different friend circles.

 **Default Post Privacy**

 By default, Friendica assumes that you want all of your posts to be private.
-Therefore, when you sign up, Friendica creates a group for you that it will automatically add all of your contacts to.
+Therefore, when you sign up, Friendica creates a circle for you that it will automatically add all of your contacts to.
-All of your posts are restricted to that group by default.
+All of your posts are restricted to that circle by default.

 Note that this behaviour can be overridden by your site admin, in which case your posts will be "public" (i.e. visible to the entire Internet) by default.

 If you want your posts to be "public" by default, you can change your default post permissions on your Settings page.
-You also have the option there to change which groups you post to by default, or to change which group your new contacts get placed into by default.
+You also have the option there to change which circles you post to by default, or to change which circle your new contacts get placed into by default.

 **Privacy Concerns To Be Aware Of**

 These private conversations work best when your friends are Friendica members.
 We know who else can see the conversations - nobody, *unless* your friends cut and paste the messages and send them to others.

 This is a trust issue you need to be aware of.
 No software in the world can prevent your friends from leaking your confidential and trusted communications.
 Only a wise choice of friends.

 But it isn't as clear cut when dealing with GNU Social and other network providers.
 If you look at the Contact Edit page for any person, we will tell you whether or not they are members of an insecure network where you should exercise caution.